 ECFA Policy for Excellence in Compensation-Setting and Related-Party Transactions

-The board of every organization shall annually approve the top leader’s total compensation package, and shall be notified annually of the total compensation package of any member of the top leader’s family who is employed by the organization or any of its subsidiaries or affiliates.
-Such approval and notification shall be documented in the minutes of the organization’s board meetings.
+The board or a committee authorized by the board of every organization shall annually approve the top leader’s total compensation package, and shall be notified annually of the total compensation package of any member of the top leader’s family who is employed by the organization or any of its subsidiaries or affiliates.
+Such approval and notification shall be documented in the minutes of the organization’s board or committee meetings.

 The following compensation-setting process is required for organizations with top leaders at annual compensation levels of $150,000 or more and is recommended for the compensated leaders of all organizations:

-The board or an authorized committee of the board shall make the decision regarding total compensation, and those participating in the decision-making process may not have any conflict of interest in the decision, whether direct or indirect.
+The board or a committee authorized by the board shall make the decision regarding total compensation, and those participating in the decision-making process may not have any conflict of interest in the decision, whether direct or indirect.
 That is, no person in the decision-making process may:

 be related to the person whose compensation is being addressed,